DespotBob/Herstamac/README.md

 ### Using Event Interceptors.

-Invent Interceptors can be added to a statemachine.
+Event Interceptors can be added to a statemachine.
 These are run before any event is dispatched to the statemachine.

         SlowFastStoppedStateMachineBuilder machine = new SlowFastStoppedStateMachineBuilder();